Construction Disputes – The Essentials That You Should Know To Resolving Them

 With my personal experience of performing mediation and arbitration services in such cases, as well as those of a barrister I see that this is certainly very bad news for UK’s construction and engineering industry.

-As such it is important to know what causes construction disputes and how they can be resolved before jumping in with both feet.
-Ultimately disputes are most often resolved through personal negotiation, which is the the easiest process of all.
+As such it is important to know what causes these problems and how they can be resolved using various dispute resolution methods before jumping in with both feet.
+Ultimately such issues are most often resolved through personal negotiation, which is the the easiest process of all.

-However when this is unsuccessful action then escalates up to the involvement of qualified independent third parties such as arbitrators, mediators and specialist barristers.
+However when this is unsuccessful there is a an established construction dispute protocol where action escalates up to the involvement of qualified independent third parties such as arbitrators, mediators and specialist barristers.

 Generally their services operate swiftly and offer relatively low fixed costs.
 Beyond this is litigation.
 Although in any particular case it may be the best course of action, litigation can be lengthy, time consuming, expensive and is public.
 Also bear in mind that the legally binding decision from a court may not go in your favour!